Elias011/knowledbase/QaTestingQuestions/Readme.md

 - Testing frameworks are used to organize and execute tests.
 Mocha and Jasmine are two popular choices (and they're actually kinda similar).
 Example (using mocha with should.js here):

+### What is meant by the Experience Based Testing?
+As of now, you all might have understood the basic meaning of "experience based testing".
+It is the technique of executing testing activities with the help of experience gained through several years of churning.
+Basically,a tester verifies and validates the software product quality using his/her past experience of testing the similar type of product in the respective domain.